The Parks & Open Space Department maintains several county trails. View a map (PDF) showing the locations of the trails.

 List of Trails

 - Angell Lode Natural Area: The trailhead is located off Surprise Avenue on the eastern side of the town of Placerville.
 The Angell Lode Natural Area trail ascends the hill to the east and passes an old mining cave as you continue towards other vanadium mines in the hills above Placerville.
 This trail is fairly primitive.
 No motorized vehicles and dogs must be on strict voice command.
 View trail map (PDF)

-- Bridal Veil Trail: This .45 mile trail extends from the second creek crossing on Black Bear Pass Road (K69) to the bottom of Bridal Veil Falls.
+- Bridal Veil Trail: This .45 mile trail begins just past the Ingram Creek crossing on Black Bear Pass Road (K69) to the bottom of Bridal Veil Falls.
 This trail separates hikers from those in motorized vehicles and is the result of a cooperative effort between San Miguel County and the Town of Telluride.
 No bikes allowed and dogs must be leashed.
 View trail map (PDF)